 Success takes time, and data can prove that

 Sometimes an achievement like the SpaceX launch this Saturday can seem like it happened over night.
 However, a lot of work, passion and effort goes into all of that progress and data can show that.

-Companies too, can utilize their data to make better decisions and learn from past behaviour.
+Companies too, can utilize their data to make better decisions and learn from past behavior.
 We are space nerds and this was a use case that was fun to make.
-We did all of this in a couple of hours, by using our data automation software.
+We did all of this in a couple of hours, using our data automation software.
 Sadly, we weren’t able to predict outcomes for this Saturday launch because of lack of data, but we are excited for what promises to be a new chapter in human aviation.
 Astronauts Behnken and Hurley, know that not just America, but humanity is rooting hard for a successful launch and a safe return.
 Godspeed!